Open from July 5 to August 30, 2025, 7 days a week from 9:00 am to 5:40 pm

 A final useful service on rainy days: wash stations to remove all traces of mud from your precious toy.

-The Bike Park of La Plagne is open every day from July 5 to August 30, 2025.
+The La Plagne Bike Park is open every day from July 5 to August 30, 2025.

-During this period, you can use the three ski lifts of the Bike Park (the Colorado chairlift, the Bergerie chairlift, and the Colosses chairlift), and ride on the 12 downhill trails of green, blue, red, and black levels.
+During this period, you can take the Bike Park's three lifts and ride on its 12 downhill trails in green, blue, red and black.

-Good to know: the Bike Park of La Plagne reaches an altitude of 2300 m (arrival of the Colorado chairlift), which means that the opening of the mountain bike trails is guaranteed from the end of June, with no risk of encountering snow on the paths (unlike high-altitude bike parks, where some snow patches persist until early summer).
+Good to know: the Bike Park at La Plagne culminates at 2300 m altitude (arrival point of the Colorado chairlift), which means that opening of the mountain bike trails are guaranteed to be open from the end of June, with no risk of snow on the trails (unlike high-altitude bike parks, where some snow remains until early summer).

 Lift opening dates and times

-Accessible to pedestrians and mountain bikes (except Glaciers 1&2 gondola, for pedestrians only)
+Accessible to pedestrians and mountain bikes (except Glaciers 1&2 gondola, pedestrians only)